 Go back to Step 2 and proceed forward from there.
 Make sure growth is still realistic.
 Evaluate if the modification to h (constant in allometric maximum consumption rate) is still valid.

 Verify that SSBs, growth rates and RDI/RDD are still realistic.
-Then assess diet.
+Then assess emergent? diet.